samcooper720x/auli/README.md

 1. The straightforward syntax and expression oriented nature of Lisp hopefully simplify the parser implementation, allowing me to roll my own without it becoming too much of a horrorshow.
 2. There are powerful language features that can provide stretch goals and new challenges (e.g.: tail-call elimination, macros).
 3. Lisps are fun to program in and even relatively limited dialects like MIT Scheme can be used to implement interesting programs.

+## Development notes

+### Extending the standard library

+1. Add the new symbol to the appropriate array so it can be recognised by the [tokeniser](src/tokeniser.ts).
+2. Add the new operation name to the appropriate enum in [types](src/resources/types.ts).
+3. Add a case for the new symbol to the appropriate `getOperationName` function in the [parser](src/parser.ts).
+4. Use `.set()` to extend the [standard library](src/resources/standard-library.ts) with an implementation of the new function.
+5. Handling of the new function can be tested by adding expected values to the appropriate `testOperation` arrays in [test data](src/resources/test-data.ts).